cdinkel/cdinkel.github.io/_pages/about.md

 Welcome
 ======
 Hello!
 I am a Ph.D. candidate in the Department of Political Science at Northwestern University, where I am also a Graduate Fellow at the Center for Legal Studies and a Graduate Affiliate at the Buffett Institute for Global Studies.
-My research focuses on combining machine learning and quantitative causal inferences methods to conduct empirical legal studies in the areas of immigration, intellectual property, and human rights.
+My research focuses on combining machine learning and quantitative causal inference methods to conduct empirical legal studies in the areas of immigration, intellectual property, and human rights.

 Contact
 ======